opentechinstitute/commotion-bigboard-gatherer/README.md

 Change the "accept" option to the IP address of the gatherer, or to 0.0.0.0 to allow everyone who can see the node get the OLSR info.

+Don't forget to restart OLSR for the change to take effect!
+If you are SSH'd in to the node, this should work:
+    /etc/init.d/olsr restart

 ### On the gatherer
 The gatherer is written assuming Linux with a standard python install.